 In September 2012, the Authority entered into an agreement with the St. Regis Mohawk Tribe to receive the waste produced at the Fort Covington transfer station.
-This is a mutually beneficial arrangement which we will be renewed.
-In 2014, the Authority received 3,000 tons of waste from their Ft.
+This is a mutually beneficial arrangement which was renewed in 2014.
+The Authority receives 3,000 tons of waste from their Ft.
 Covington Transfer Station.

 In 2013, the Authority formalized an agreement to continue receiving waste from Essex County until 2018, with an agreement for 5 year extensions of the contract.
-In 2014, the Authority received 10,000 tons of waste from Essex County.
+In 2015, the Authority received 10,000 tons of waste from Essex County.

-The Authority's total liabilities increased in 2014 due to the issuance of BAN's for the purpose of constructing Cell 5 and ancillary facilities.
-The Authority has funds in place to complete payment of all bonds issued prior to 2012.
+The Authority's total liabilities decreased \$1,611,868 in 2015 due the retirement of the 2014 BANS that were issued for the purpose of constructing Cell 5 and ancillary facilities.
+In December 2015, payments of all bonds issued by the Authority prior to 2012 will be complete.